REC-REATE Project Stages

 3. Grant Applications

-In January 2019, the Regional District made an application to the Canada-British Columbia Investing in Canada Infrastructure Program (ICIP) – Community, Culture and Recreation Stream in an effort to offset project costs.
-This application was not successful.
+In January 2019, the Regional District made an application to the Canada-British Columbia Investing in Canada Infrastructure Program (ICIP) –Community, Culture and Recreation Stream to fund the full scope identified in the 2019 Schematic Design Report.
+The application was not successful, and the SRD was not granted funding.

 4. Procurement – Detailed Design